precice/precice.github.io_old/03-faq.md

 ## Does partitioned coupling introduce error?

-Partitioned coupling can indeed lead to errors such as the Added-Mass Effect.
-However, preCICE provides implicit coupling algorithms to treat the error introduced.
+In general yes, but it depends on the application whether this additional error is problematic.
+For some applications, e.g. FSI with a compressible fluid, the error can be controlled by the timestep size.
+For other applications, e.g. FSI with an incompressible fluid and strong coupling, the error can lead to instabilities (the so-called Added-Mass Effects), which in turn can be controlled by the implicit coupling algorithms preCICE offers.

 ## Does preCICE use files for the communication?